Rebasing and Syncing with GitHub

 Sync without Fetching

-Running av stack restack
+Running av restack

 rebases the children branches that are out-of-sync.
 This won't interact with GitHub.

 This is used when you amended a parent branch or added a new commit to a parent branch, and you want to rebase the children branches.
-Though, if you don't mind fetching and pushing to GitHub, you can use av stack sync
+Though, if you don't mind fetching and pushing to GitHub, you can use av sync

 instead.
-There's a convenient commands like av commit amend
+There's a convenient commands like av commit --amend

-and av commit create
+and av commit

 that does git commit --amend